Survey - please

 Cap

-Job: once-every-25-years maintenance job, replacing all the
+Job: once-every-25-ish-years maintenance job, replacing all

-electrolytic capacitors
+the electrolytic capacitors

 Description of each valve's (tube's) role